mariamartinezbarbeito/power-grid/README.md

 Output file: results/frequency.dat

 - frequency_07-02-2018.dat and frequency_08-02-2018.dat given as examples.
 These files can be used to reproduce Figure 3 from the paper.
 - Frequency files contain the frequency values from simulations written every 1 second.
+Timestamp is not given explicitly, but it can be easily deduced.